 A student who is attending the transfer-in school with a reinstatement pending on the current SEVIS record must remember several important points.

-Student with a valid visa does not need new visa
+- A student with a valid visa does not typically need a new visa

 The student must work with the DSO at the current transfer-in school.
 The DSO at the original transfer-out school can no longer change the student’s record.

-If the student’s record is still in Draft or Initial status, the DSO at the current transfer-in school can use the transfer procedure described above.
+If the student’s record is still in Draft or Initial status, the DSO at the current transfer-in school can use the transfer procedure as described in the “What do I need to do to create/update the record for a transfer student” FAQ located on the Transfer-in Schools section.

 Adding an additional transfer does not add to the maximum of five months allowed between transfers.
 A student must resume class attendance no later than five months after the last date of class attendance.
 See the question When must a transfer student start classes at a new school? for more information on the timing of transfers.